uwcartlab/webmapping/Chapter04/readme.md

 *   [**The World Bank**](http://data.worldbank.org/) maintains web access to its expansive database of economic, demographic, environmental, and human development data.
 Their focus is obviously on economic indicators, but this is a good place to look for health, education, and greenhouse gas emissions data by country as well.

-Based on the directions in the Leaflet Lab assignment, the data you select should include at least <ins>_15 point features_</ins>, with each point feature including <ins>_7 timestamp attributes_</ins>.
 Once you have found data you want to use for the assignment, format it as a spreadsheet with each feature a row and each attribute a column, and include columns with a unique id for each feature, the feature name, latitude, and longitude.
 Then, convert your dataset into GeoJSON format.

 > ### **Find and format your own thematic, sequential point data containing at least 15 point features and at least 7 sequential attribute columns.
 Convert your dataset to a GeoJSON file and add it to a Leaflet map in _main.js_.**